OpenConext/OpenConext-SSO-Notification/readme.md

     management.endpoints.health.roles=ACTUATOR
     management.endpoints.info.roles=ACTUATOR

+With the default configuration, the /actuator/info endpoint can be requested with the following command:

+    curl -X GET http://localhost:8083/actuator/info -H 'Authorization: Basic YWRtaW46c2VjcmV0'

+Note that the key "YWRtaW46c2VjcmV0" is a Base64 encoded String with format "[username]:[password]", in this case:
+"admin:secret".
+If "management.security.roles" is not set, the actuator endpoint will not be secured.

 Settings for the SSO Notification cookie can be configured with the following parameters.

     # The domain to set for the notification cookie